 Second charge mortgages explained

-It is important to remember that the traditional mortgage works differently to a second charge mortgage.
-This is because a second charge loan is secured against the home you already own, as opposed to a traditional mortgage where you are receiving a loan against a building you are intending to buying.
+It is important to note that second charge mortgages work differently to standard mortgages, as a second charge loan is secured against the home you already own.
 However, it still means that you will have two mortgages on the home you own.

-In addition, traditional and second charge mortgages vary in character because the first is a loan given to you based on the strength of your credit rating, income level and ability to meet monthly repayments.
-On the other hand, a second mortgage is a secured loan that is based on the available equity in that building.
+In addition, standard and second charge mortgage lenders assess different criteria before granting approval.
+For example, a standard mortgage is approved based on the strength of your credit rating, income level and ability to meet monthly repayments.
+Comparatively, a second charge mortgage is largely granted based on the available equity in the property.

 Equity refers to the value of the home owned by you taking away any mortgage still owed on it.

-As we have previously mentioned, you will only be able to get a second mortgage if you are already a homeowner.
-However, you can still be eligible if you own the house but don’t live in it.
-In terms of the amount that you can borrow under a second charge mortgage, it will depend on the lender in question, but loans are usually £1000 and above.
+You will only be able to get a second mortgage if you are a homeowner.
+In terms of the amount that you can borrow, it will depend on the lender, but typically it is over £1,000.

-Why should I take out a second mortgage?
+Why should I take out a second charge mortgage?

 There are a number of reasons why a homeowner may consider opting for a second mortgage (find out more information here) such as:

-- If you already have an existing mortgage with a high early repayment charge.
-In this scenario, it is quite likely that a second charge mortgage may be cheaper than remortgaging
+- If you have an existing mortgage with a high early repayment fee, a second charge mortgage may be cheaper than remortgaging

 - If your credit rating is low or decreased since taking out the first mortgage.
-A second charge mortgage can be cheaper than remortgaging in this case as you will only pay additional interest on the new amount you would like to borrow
+A second charge mortgage can be cheaper than remortgaging, as you will only pay interest on the new amount you would like to borrow

-- You are wanting to get one in order to consolidate debts, as it could end up you pay a considerably more interest on paying off smaller debts, credit cards or other kinds of unsecured loans in the long term, as second charge mortgages can last for up to 25 years
+- You want to consolidate debts.
+You may end up paying more interest on smaller debts, credit cards or other kinds of unsecured loans in the long term, as second charge mortgages can last for up to 25 years

-- If you are only just about making repayments on your existing mortgage, as you could end up losing your home if you can’t keep up with either loan payments.
+- You are only just about making repayments on your existing mortgage, as you could end up losing your home if you can’t keep up with either loan payment

-Things to consider before taking out a second mortgage
+Things to consider before taking out a second charge mortgage

-- Get advice from a qualified advisor before applying for a second charge mortgages, as they can give guidance as to which loan will be best for you.
-This is particularly important as financial advisors must follow rules outlined by the FCA, and if you choose not to get formal advice you may end up with a loan you can’t actually afford.
+- Get advice from a qualified advisor before applying for a second charge mortgage.
+They can give guidance as to which will be best for you in an impartial manner

-- Make sure you shop around and compare each lender/ APRC (annual percentage rate of charge) as well as the total amount you will have to pay back and the duration of the loan
+- Make sure you shop around and compare each lender and the APRC (annual percentage rate of charge) offered

 - Ask your existing mortgage lender if they would provide you with a second charge mortgage and what they would charge for it.
 You may be able to benefit from a better rate as an existing customer